-- (v) Term of Awards.
-The term of each Award shall be fixed by the Committee at the time of grant, but shall not be longer than 10 years from the date of grant. - (vi) Restrictions; Securities Exchange Listing.
+(v) Term of Awards.
+The term of each Award shall be fixed by the Committee at the time of grant, but shall not be longer than 10 years from the date of grant.

+(vi) Restrictions; Securities Exchange Listing.
 All Shares or other securities delivered under the Plan pursuant to any Award or the exercise thereof shall be subject to such stop transfer orders and other restrictions as the Committee may deem advisable under the Plan, applicable federal or state securities laws and regulatory requirements, and the Committee may direct appropriate stop transfer orders and cause other legends to be placed on the certificates for such Shares or other securities to reflect such restrictions.
 If the Shares or other securities are traded on a securities exchange, the Company shall not be required to deliver any Shares or other securities covered by an Award unless and until such Shares or other securities have been and continue to be admitted for trading on such securities exchange.
-No Shares or other assets shall be issued or delivered pursuant to the Plan unless and until there shall have been compliance with all applicable requirements of applicable securities laws, including the filing and effectiveness of the Form S-8 registration statement for the Shares issuable pursuant to the Plan, and all applicable listing requirements of any stock exchange or trading system on which Common Stock is then traded.
-No Shares shall be issued or delivered pursuant to the Plan if doing so would violate any internal policies of the Company. - (vii) Prohibition on Repricing.
+No Shares or other assets shall be issued or delivered pursuant to the Plan unless and until there shall have been compliance with all applicable pursuant to the Plan, and all applicable listing requirements of any stock exchange or trading system on which Common Stock is then traded.
+No Shares shall be issued or delivered pursuant to the Plan if doing so would violate any internal policies of the Company.

+(vii) Prohibition on Repricing.
 Except as provided in Section 4(c) of the Plan, no Option or Stock Appreciation Right may be amended to reduce its initial exercise or grant price and no Option or Stock Appreciation Right shall be canceled and replaced with Options or Stock Appreciation Rights having a lower exercise or grant price, without the approval of the stockholders of the Company or unless there would be no material adverse effect on the Company's financial statements as prepared in accordance with generally accepted accounting principles in the United States.